QiuYukang/5G-LENA/doc/source/nr-module.rst

 In the 'NR' module, link adaptation is done at the UE side, which selects the MCS index (quantized by 5 bits), and such index is then communicated to the gNB through a CQI index (quantized by 4 bits).

+Note also that, in case of adaptive MCS, in the simulator, the gNBs DL data transmissions start with MCS0.
+Such MCS is used at the start and until there is a UE CQI feedback.

 Transport block model